 - The ObjectID column holds the unique identifier for each feature.

 If you create a line feature class in a geodatabase, an additional field is added to the feature class automatically to record the length of the line.
 If you create a polygon feature class, two additional fields are added automatically to record the length (perimeter) and area of each polygon feature.
-The units of measure for these values depends on the spatial reference defined for the feature class.
+The units of measure for these values depend on the spatial reference defined for the feature class.
 The names of these fields vary depending on the database and spatial type you use.
-These are required fields and cannot be modified.
+These are required fields, and you cannot modify them.

 Each feature class is a collection of geographic features with the same geometry type, the same attributes, and the same spatial reference.
-Feature classes stored in geodatabases can be extended to add behavior or data integrity.
-Here are some of the ways that you can extend feature classes using the geodatabase and why.
+You can extend feature classes stored in geodatabases to add behavior or data integrity.
+The following shows ways that you can extend feature classes using the geodatabase and why.

 Working with feature classes in the geodatabase